amoe/acceleratedcpp/exercise-notes.md

 > matter,  and that a stuent passes with an average exam grade score greater
 > than 60.
 The report should list the students in alphabetical order,  and
 > indicate P or F as the grade.

+# 9-6

+>Rewrite pass/fail grading program so that it shows all students who passed
+>then all students who failed.

+The logical approach is stable_partition.